Ev3ryTh1ngN1c3/Employee-Tracker-with-SQL/README.md

   - salaries
   - managers that the employees report to

-  choosing to add a department
+  WHEN choosing to add a department

   THEN prompted to enter the name of the department
   & that department is added to the database

-  choosing to add a role
+  WHEN choosing to add a role

   THEN prompted to :
   - enter the name
   - salary
   - department for the role & that role is added to the database

-  choosing to add an employee
+  WHEN choosing to add an employee

   THEN prompted to enter :
   - the employee’s first name